Arizona State Route 153: History

 The Sky Harbor Expressway was a part of the 1985 Phoenix Regional Freeway System to add freeways in and around the Phoenix Metropolitan Area and a part of the 2005 Maricopa County Regional Transportation Plan to add new freeways and expand existing ones that were built from the original plan.

 The expressway originally was supposed to connect to Loop 202 east of SR 143.
 But in 1989, Route 143 north of University Drive was realigned 1/4 mi to the east, and SR 153 was realigned onto the old section of Route 143 between Sky Harbor International Airport and Washington Street.
 The unbuilt eastbound leg of SR 153 to Loop 202 was later constructed as SR 202 Spur.

 The old section of Route 143 originally had an un-bridged crossing of the Salt River.
-Reconstruction of this section begin in the early 1990s, and the expanded freeway reopened to traffic as SR 153 in 1992, almost touching the new Route 143 at the halfway point before ending at University Dr., which provided direct access to Route 143, which in turn connected to I-10 and US 60 to the south.
+Reconstruction of this section begin in the early 1990s, and the expanded freeway reopened to traffic as SR 153 in 1992, almost touching the new Route 143 at the halfway point before ending at University Drive, which provided direct access to Route 143, which in turn connected to I-10 and US 60 to the south.

 The expressway was planned to be extended further south and west to 40th Street in order to connect to I-10 by the end of 2007, with plans to convert a section of 40th Street to a limited access corridor.
 An at-grade intersection with Superior Avenue was planned, as well as an overpass of University Drive.
 However, those plans were on hold for quite some time and were eventually scrapped, as it was determined that the road was no longer needed.